Domain-Specific Pre-training Improves Confidence in Whole Slide Image Classification: Method

 The gigantic size of WSIs poses challenges in training a model in an end-to-end fashion and would require expensive computing power; therefore, multiple-instance learning models are proposed.
 In the context of WSI classification, we consider the slide as the bag and the patches of the slides as the instances.
 Figure \ref{fig:preprocessing} shows the key steps of the WSI pre-processing pipeline. \\

 \textbf{Segmentation and patching} For the segmentation and patching of each slide, we use the highly efficient method proposed by CLAM \cite{Lu2021}.
-Patches of size 256 x 256 are generated.
-The patches are cropped from the segmented foreground contours.
-The chosen dataset had the slide image captured at both 20x and 40x resolution available.
-The code has the flexibility to choose the magnification at which the patches would be cropped from the slide.
-For the 40x magnification, the number of patches per slide would drastically increase, leading to higher computation requirements.
-Therefore, all models have been trained on patches extracted at the 20x magnification. \\
+Patches of size 256 x 256 are cropped from the segmented foreground contours.
+DBTA has the slide image captured at 20x and 40x resolution.
+The higher the magnification, the higher the number of patches, leading to higher computational requirements.
+Therefore all models have been trained at 20x magnification.\\

 \textbf{Feature extraction} The MIL-based models require creating patches from the slides.
-CLAM \cite{Lu2021}, and TransMIL \cite{Shao2021TransMILTB} methods require a feature extraction process.
+CLAM \cite{Lu2021} and TransMIL \cite{Shao2021TransMILTB} methods require a feature extraction process.
 They extract the features using a generic pre-trained model, ResNet50 network pre-trained of the ImageNet data.
-We therefore consider ResNet50 as the baseline.
+Therefore, ResNet50 is considered the baseline.
 DenseNet architecture has shown better results on the ImageNet dataset due to the dense connections between all layers with matching feature-maps sizes \cite{DBLP:journals/corr/HuangLW16a}.
 Instead of the generic pre-trained model (DenseNet121), we propose to use the domain-specific pre-trained network called KimiaNet \cite{Riasatian2021}, which is a DenseNet121 network pre-trained on TCGA data.
 We will consider the DenseNet121 network, pre-trained on ImageNet, for comparison with KimiaNet, whose structure is the same.